0xMartin/NetworkAppTestingTool/README.md

 ## 🧩 Understanding Test Structures

-Let's dive into the structure of tests in our tool.
-The image below this text shows a diagram of our test framework, the core of which comes from the Test Root node.
-This basic element, paramount in any configuration, determines the overarching setting for the testing process.
-All test suites are defined in this root element.
+The image below illustrates how test scenarios are defined for this tool.
+At the beginning is the Test Root node, which is the **entry point** for each test scenario.
+This root node sets the overall context for the testing process and includes all test suites within it.

+The diagram illustrates the **context of each test segment** and the duration for which variables or resources remain active.
+On the right side, a simplified test configuration is shown, which NATT **uses to generate** an acyclic graph that is subsequently executed.

 <img src="./doc/test-scruct-and-config.png" alt="Test structure">